PaulSweeney89/P-S-Tasks/Project-Iris/README.md

 - To output a summary of each variable within the dataset & save within a text file.
     - use python's **with** statement to **open** & automatically close a writeable 'w' text file named *summary.txt*
     - use pandas **dataframe.describe()** method to print the dataset variables summaries to *summary.txt*
-    - in the interest of keeping the project repository clean & organised all project outputs are to be saved in the *outputs* folder.
+    - in the interest of keeping the project repository clean & organised all project outputs are saved in the *outputs* folder.
 ```
 with open('outputs/summary.txt', 'w') as f:
     print("DATASET VARIABLES SUMMARIES:\n\n", df.describe(), file=f)